pacifiquem/tchat/README.md

 # tchat
 tchat is a terminal based chat bot that use nlp in order to respond to the prompted message.

-# Usage
+# Installation - Usage

-just hit: `npx terminal-chatbot` to interact with it.
+1. Download it by running: `npm install -g terminal-chatbot`
+2. To run it, hit: `terminal-chatbot -p` or `terminal-chatbot --play`
+3. If you enjoyed it consider to contiributing to it's models 😁

 # Contribute